 Each student admitted to the Graduate Program is assigned to an academic advisor.
-Advisors for master’s students are assigned by the coordinator in each student’s advanced practice area.
-Advisors for doctoral students are assigned by the Director of the Doctoral Program.
+Advisors for Master of Science (MSN) and Doctor of Nursing Practice students (BSN-DNP) are assigned by the coordinator in each student’s advanced practice area.
+Advisors for MSN-DNP students are assigned by the Director of Graduate Practice Programs in collaboration with the assigned coordinator.
+Advisors for PhD students are assigned by the PhD Program Director.
 After a student is assigned an advisor, the student should check to see if her or his advisor has scheduled office hours.
 If there are no scheduled hours, leave a voicemail message or send an e-mail message to the advisor.
-If the faculty advisor is away, the coordinator of the student’s advanced practice area (Master’s) or the Director, PhD and Postdoctoral Programs is the back-up advisor.
+If the faculty advisor is away, the coordinator of the student’s advanced practice area or the respective Program is the back-up advisor.

 Graduate students may request a change in advisor by completing the Graduate Advisor Change Form.
-Master’s students must meet with the coordinator in their advanced practice areas before making this change.
-Ph.D. students may meet with the Director of the Doctoral Programs if they desire.
+MSN and DNP students must meet with the coordinator in their advanced practice areas before making this change.
+Ph.D. students may meet with the PhD Program Director if they desire.
 The form is available in the Office of Academic Affairs.

-At the time of the student’s first pre-registration period, a meeting will be held between the academic advisor and student to develop and complete a Plan of Study (see Plan of Study form for MSN students or Plan of Study for PhD students).
+At the time of the student’s first pre-registration period, a meeting will be held between the academic advisor and student to develop and complete a Plan of Study.
 The entire program should be over-viewed so that the student has a context for her or his course of study.
 The investment of time needed for the program should be addressed so the student can make necessary adjustments to work or personal schedules to accommodate any unanticipated demands.

 To assist in planning the course of study, the advisor will explore with the student both long- and short-term goals as well as any aids the student perceives s/he will need to complete the program.
 Knowledge of the student’s goals will help the advisor make recommendations of electives or courses to support the student’s goals.
 The advisor can link the student with campus resources that might be of assistance.
 The advisor will inform the student about how s/he handles advisement appointments and provide the student information about the advisor’s availability and ways s/he can be contacted.

-The Plan of Study (see Plan of Study form for MSN students or Plan of Study for PhD students) for first-semester graduate students is submitted by the student to the Office of Academic Affairs at the time of the first pre-registration.
+The Plan of Study for first-semester graduate practice students (MSN and DNP) is submitted by the student to the Office of Academic Affairs at the time of the first pre-registration.
 The student and academic advisor will receive copies of the plan from the Office of Academic Affairs.
 Thereafter, an updated Plan of Study is submitted to the Office of Academic Affairs.
 Current plans of study provide essential information for planning course offerings in future academic years.
 Ph.D. students should have the advisory committees review their plans of study each semester.
 Their plans of study must be approved by either their advisory committee or their dissertation committee prior to taking the written comprehensive examination.

-Each semester the Office of Admissions and Student Services will notify students of the registration period(s).
-The Office of Admissions and Student Services will assist students who encounter problems with telephonic registration.
+Each semester the Office of Student Affairs will notify students of the registration period(s).
+The Office of Student Affairs will assist students who encounter problems with registration.